sirfifer/voicelearn-ios/README.md

 ## Overview

-VoiceLearn is an iOS application that enables 60-90+ minute voice-based learning sessions with AI tutoring.
+UnaMentis is an iOS application that enables 60-90+ minute voice-based learning sessions with AI tutoring.
 Built for iPhone 16/17 Pro Max with emphasis on:

 - Sub-500ms end-to-end latency
 - Natural interruption handling (no push-to-talk)